 Without the passcode, they may not be able to access certain areas of the device, which could limit their ability to effectively diagnose and fix the issue.

-Do phone repair shops need my password
+Do phone repair shops need your password?

 Phone repair shops may request your password to fully test the device’s functionality before and after the repair process.

-However, if you’re uncomfortable sharing your password, you can often arrange to perform any necessary testing yourself, or reset the password temporarily for the duration of the repair.
+However, if you’re uncomfortable sharing your password, you can often arrange to perform any necessary testing yourself or reset the password temporarily for the duration of the repair.

-Do they need your password to fix your phone screen
+Do they need your password to fix your phone screen?

 Typically, a phone repair shop does not need your password to repair a damaged screen, as this is a hardware issue.